ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/hw-accelerated-crypto.md

 ##### How to implement the functions

 These functions have the same name as the ones they replace.
-There is a [doxygen documentation for the original functions](https://tls.mbed.org/api/).
+There is a <a href="https://tls.mbed.org/api/" target="_blank">doxygen documentation for the original functions</a>.
 The exception to the naming conventions is the ECP module and parts of the AES module, where an internal API is exposed to enable hardware acceleration.
 These functions too have a doxygen documentation, and you can find them in the `ecp_internal.h` and `aes.h` header files.
 The function declarations have to remain unchanged; otherwise, Mbed TLS can't use them.

-Clone the [Mbed OS repository](https://github.com/ARMmbed/mbed-os) and copy the source code of your function definitions to the `features/mbedtls/targets/TARGET_XXXX` directory specific to your target.
+Clone the <a href="https://github.com/ARMmbed/mbed-os" target="_blank">Mbed OS repository</a> and copy the source code of your function definitions to the `features/mbedtls/targets/TARGET_XXXX` directory specific to your target.
 Create a pull request when your code is finished and production ready.
 You may create a directory structure similar to the one you have for the HAL if you feel it appropriate.

 ##### How to implement ECP module functions

 Mbed TLS supports only curves over prime fields and uses mostly curves of short Weierstrass form.
 The function `mbedtls_internal_ecp_add_mixed` and the functions having `_jac_` in their names are related to point arithmetic on curves in short Weierstrass form.
 The only Montgomery curve supported is Curve25519.
 To accelerate operations on this curve, you have to replace the three functions with `_mxz_` in their name.
-For more information on elliptic curves in Mbed TLS, see the [corresponding Knowledge Base article](https://tls.mbed.org/kb/cryptography/elliptic-curve-performance-nist-vs-brainpool).
+For more information on elliptic curves in Mbed TLS, see the <a href="https://tls.mbed.org/kb/cryptography/elliptic-curve-performance-nist-vs-brainpool" target="_blank">corresponding Knowledge Base article</a>.

 The method of accelerating the ECP module may support different kinds of elliptic curves.
 If that acceleration is a hardware accelerator, you may need to indicate what kind of curve operation the accelerator has to perform by setting a register or executing a special instruction.
 If performing this takes significant amount of time or power, then you may not want Mbed TLS to do this step unnecessarily.
 The replaceable functions in this module are relatively low level, and therefore it may not be necessary to do this initialization and release in each of them.